Organizer Training Part 3: The Organizing Conversation

-Part 1 and 2 of this series helped you identify leaders and map the workers you want to reach out to.
-The next step is to learn how to have the types of effective conversations that will bring workers into your campaign.
+Part 1 and part 2 of this series helped you identify leaders and map the workers you want to reach out to.
+The next step is to learn how to an effective organizing conversation that will bring workers into your campaign.

 1. Introduction: Hi!
 Check in, provide context, and set a positive tone.

 2. Getting the issues or story: What issues are they facing and what do they care about?
-These can translate into demands for the campaign!
+Their answers can translate into demands for the campaign!

 3. Agitation: Help the worker analyze who is responsible for the issues they are facing.
 Who is causing the issues?
 Who has the power to fix them?